 - Flood Mapping - Extents, Depths

 - Generation of HEC-RAS input from Conceptual Model

 - Finalizing and Running HEC-RAS

-- Preview of Storm Drain, 2D Modeling with GSSHA
+- Overview of 2D Hydrologic Modeling Using GSSHA

 Course instructors will be chosen from the following qualified personnel as available:

 Dr. Christopher M. Smemoe - Lead WMS developer, Aquaveo, LLC.
 Primary developer of the WMS software, Chris is experienced in many lumped parameter and 2D hydrologic models.
 He also has specialized expertise in hydraulic modeling and floodplain mapping methods.
 Chris is the author of several published papers and has taught various professional courses on hydrologic and hydraulic modeling.

 Todd Wood - is a civil engineer and surface-water modeler at Aquaveo.
 Todd has BS in Civil and Environmental Engineering from Brigham Young Univeristy.
 He worked for two years as a technical support associate for SMS and now works on surface-water modeling projects at Aquaveo.
 Todd has experience in teaching at several SMS training courses in the United States and in China.

 Tom Moreland - Engineering consultant at Aquaveo and past developer of SMS; Tom has over 10 years of experience working with SMS and teaching SMS courses at locations throughout the world.

 The cost of the 4-day course is $1595 (USD) per attendee.
 Save on all registrations made at least 30 days prior to the course.
 Add $100 to the price above for late registration.